Capsized (video game)

 Capsized is a science fiction-themed platform game with run and gun mechanics.
 It was developed by Alientrap.

+Development and release

 Capsized was released for Microsoft Windows on April 29, 2011, on Steam.
 The iOS version, called Capsized+, was available February 13, 2013, and published by IndiePub.
 The soundtrack is provided by Solar Fields; the ambient electronic music is from his 2009 album Movements.
-The game was also released for Xbox Live Arcade on July 5, 2013, and was supposed to be released at a later time for the PlayStation 3's PlayStation Network, but somehow got canceled.
+The game was also released for Xbox Live Arcade on July 5, 2013, and was supposed to be released at a later time for the PlayStation 3's PlayStation Network, however this was canceled.

 Reception

-The PC version and Capsized+ received "favorable" reviews, while the Xbox 360 version received above-average reviews, according to the review aggregation website Metacritic.
+The PC version and Capsized+ received "generally favorable" reviews, while the Xbox 360 version received "mixed or average reviews", according to the review aggregation website Metacritic.
 Official Xbox Magazine gave the Xbox 360 a mixed review while it was still in development a year-and-a-half before its release date.